Here are some of the frequently asked questions that we get. For questions specific to wedding displays, please visit our wedding packages page.

 Some cities such as Winnipeg require a permit for displays within the city limits.
 Permits can usually be obtained at no cost from any local Fire Paramedic Station, if you meet the requirements outlined by the city.
 Check with your local authorities on whether any permits are required for your area.

-No, Firecrackers and Bottle Rockets have been illegal in Canada since the early 1970s because they are dangerous!
+No, Firecrackers and Bottle Rockets have been restricted for use in Canada since the early 1970s because they are dangerous!
 We would be more than happy to suggest some legal alternatives that should achieve for you the desired effect.

 To become licensed to shoot display fireworks in Canada you must successfully complete the Display Fireworks Safety and Legal Awareness Course.
 This one-day training course is a companion to the Display Fireworks Manual, and serves to promote the safe use of display fireworks as functioned at outdoor fireworks displays.
 Upon successful completion of the course you must then pursue hands-on training under the supervision of a federally licensed display supervisor.
 Visit the Display Fireworks and Pyrotechnics Safety and Legal Awareness Course section of our webstore for upcoming courses in Manitoba and British Columbia.